opstrace/opstrace/docs/guides/administrator/troubleshooting.md

 ## Kubernetes-based debugging

-When the Opstrace cluster or parts of it appear to not be healthy then debugging should start with getting insights about the underlying Kubernetes (k8s) cluster and its deployments.
+When the Opstrace instance or parts of it appear to not be healthy then debugging should start with getting insights about the underlying Kubernetes (k8s) cluster and its deployments.

-### Connect `kubectl` to your Opstrace cluster
+### Connect `kubectl` to your Opstrace Instance

 <!--tabs-->
 #### AWS

-Make sure use the same `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` that were used for creating the Opstrace cluster.
+Make sure use the same `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` that were used for creating the Opstrace instance.
 Then run

 ```text